velezj425/body-stats-profile/README.md

 A program to measure and track body stats, i.e. weight, bmi, etc

-10/22/2014 Upcoming fixes
+4/6/2015 Upcoming fixes
-  - Change the file type from a txt file to either a serialized binary or database file
-  - Keep track of progress by saving old profiles and showing change over time
+  - Save profile statistics in a database and make old info available for tracking progress

 10/19/2014 BodyProfileApp2.0
   - Made a GUI interface for the app